andersonfrailey/UBI_LaTex/paper.md

 \includegraphics[scale=0.650]{b4}
 %\floatfoot{A note}
 \end{figure}

-With the repeal of the aforementioned tax provisions, roughly $89$ percent of tax units will face a tax increase resulting in $708$ billion in new liabilities, nearly half of that falling on the top $20$ percent of earners.

-The reforms lead to almost across the board marginal tax rate (MTR) increases, the largest of which are seen at the lower end of the income spectrum.
-The bottom quarter of earners see their marginal net-of-tax rate ($1$ - MTR) decrease by as much as $18$ percent for primary earners and $20$ percent for secondary earners.\footnote{Author's calculations using OSPC Tax-Calculator} The following graphs illustrate the distributional impact of these reforms.

 \section{Tax and Welfare/Transfer Repeal}
 Combining the welfare repeals and tax reform, the burden of the changes is still largely progressive.
 Coupling the loss in welfare benefits and increase in tax liabilities, the top ten percent of earners see and average negative impact of just over $\$30,000$ compared to slightly more than $\$15,000$ in the bottom $10$ percent.